 A favoured destination for Brits, it’s 600 kms of fine, sandy coastline curves around the north-western tip of France, with fertile countryside and quaint market towns.
 The Breton people are hardy, down-to-earth and friendly.
 They remain close to the land, the sea and their culture.
 Breton is spoken in some areas and local traditions are upheld at the many lively festivals and fest noz.

-The region is known for its excellent seafood, sweet crepes and savoury buckwheat pancakes, cider, 'galettes' biscuits and delicious Kouign-Amman cake.
+The region is known for its excellent seafood, sweet crepes and savoury buckwheat pancakes, cider, 'galettes' biscuits and deliciously naughty Kouign-Amman cake.
 It offers a wide variety of sports including sailing, windsurfing, fishing, golf, hiking, mountain biking and horse riding.

-The Côtes-d'Armor on the northern shore is lined with seaside resorts, pink granite coves and traditional fishing ports.
-Morbihan, on the southern coast is backed by wooded river valleys and has a gentler feel and a milder climate.
+Côtes-d'Armor on the northern shore is lined with seaside resorts, pink granite coves and traditional fishing ports.
+Morbihan on the southern coast is backed by wooded river valleys and has a gentler feel and a milder climate.
 Exposed to the rough Atlantic winds, Finistère in the west has drama.
-The name aptly means 'the end of the earth'.
+The name means 'the end of the Earth'...

 Brittany is a land rich in spirit, where history, art, culture, and nature coexist harmoniously with all the modern conveniences of today.
 Shopping opportunities are plentiful and easily accessible.
 Transportation is fast and convenient with Paris being less than two hours away by train from Rennes.
 Ferries run from the ports of Roscoff and Saint-Malo to the UK via Brittany Ferries, and there is an excellent network of free dual carriageways throughout the region.

 Click on the links on the left to learn about specific departments of Brittany and browse through our properties for sale in Brittany.